MLucifer13/translator/README.md

 # Google Translate Assistant

-Google Translate Assistant is a desktop application built using `tkinter` and `googletrans` to provide seamless translation capabilities for multiple languages.
-This lightweight tool offers a user-friendly interface and supports theme switching, making it ideal for quick and efficient translations.
+Google Translate Assistant is a desktop application built using `customtkinter`, `tkinter`, and `googletrans` to provide seamless translation capabilities for multiple languages.
+This lightweight tool offers a user-friendly interface and supports theme customization, making it ideal for quick and efficient translations.

 ## Features

 - **Text Translation**: Translate text between any two languages supported by Google Translate.
-- **Language Auto-detection**: Automatically detect the source language for easy translations.
+- **Language Swap**: Easily swap source and target languages with a single click.
-- **Theme Switching**: Toggle between light and dark themes for a customized look.
+- **Custom Themes**: Supports both light and dark themes for a customized look.
-- **Clipboard Support**: Copy the translated text directly to your clipboard with a single click.
+- **User-friendly Interface**: Designed with a modern UI for enhanced usability using `customtkinter`.
-- **Recent Translations**: View your recent translations for quick reference.
+- **Error Handling**: Proper error messages for issues such as missing input text or same source and target languages.

 ## Installation